 Key Performance Indicators (KPIs).

-- Scan rate: The scan rate is the number of QR code scans per 100 waiting-room visits.
+- Scan rate: The number of QR code scans per 100 waiting-room visits.

 - Uptake of treatment: Compare pre- and post-signing acceptance.